Nike Basketball Camp Agnes Irwin School

 at Nike Basketball Camps

 Work on fundamentals, footwork, team play and more with instruction from collegiate level coaches, Benjamin Kay and Myneshia McKenzie.
-Boys and girls of all abilities are welcome to join this summer day camp in Rosemont, PA where they will train with peers in a fun and positive environment to reach their individual basketball goals.
+Boys and girls of all abilities are welcome to join this summer day camp just outside of Philadelphia, where they will train with peers in a fun and positive environment to reach their individual basketball goals.

 Pro Level Training Nike Basketball Camps mission is to provide players with the skills and mental approach they need to become a better and more explosive player.
 Emphasis is placed on fundamentals, footwork, balance, and conditioning.